Skip to content

 This workflow:

-1. Ensure your Coherence deployments are set up to create GitHub check runs.
-This is typically done automatically when you connect your GitHub repository to Coherence.
+• Confirm that your Coherence deployments are set up to create GitHub check runs.
+Typically, this is automatically configured when you connect your GitHub repository to Coherence.

-3. In your test code, use the TEST_URL environment variable to know which URL to test against.
+• Add the TEST_URL environment variable to your test code.
+Use it to know which URL to test against.

-2. Use test tagging: Implement a tagging system in your tests to easily run subsets of tests for different environments or scenarios.
+• Use test tagging: Implement a tagging system in your tests to run subsets of tests easily for different environments or scenarios.

-4. Clean up test data: Ensure your tests clean up any data they create to prevent test pollution in shared environments.
+• Clean up test data: Prevent test pollution in shared environments by ensuring your tests clean up any data they create.

-5. Parallel testing: For large test suites, consider running tests in parallel to speed up the process.
+• Parallel testing: For large test suites, consider running tests in parallel to speed up the testing process.

 Conclusion

-By integrating your integration tests with your Coherence deployments, you can ensure that every successful deployment is immediately verified.
-This approach helps catch issues early and provides confidence in the quality of your deployments.
+By incorporating integration tests in your CI/CD pipeline or workflow for Coherence deployments, you can ensure that every successful deployment is immediately verified.
+This allows you to catch issues early and feel confident in the quality of your deployments.

 Remember to adjust the example workflows and code to fit your specific project structure and testing framework.